khomyakov362/alcaeus-project/commands_doc.md

 ### ccsu

 Command to Create Super User.
-Creates admin user inside the database with email, ysername and password provided in the .env file.
+Creates admin user inside the database with email, username and password provided in the .env file.

 ## DBapp

 ### ccdb

-Command to create database with the name given in the .env file, the database has default settings for a MSSQL database.
+Command to create database with the name given in the .env file, the database has default settings for an MSSQL database.
-The command is given from the pad database given in .env.
+The command is given from the pad database set in .env.

 ### dropdb